Looking for things to do in Nafplio Greece? Look no further.

 Where: 101 25th Martiou &, Agiou Eleftheriou, Nafplio 211 00

 The Anthemion Suites and Villas do an effortless job of combining modern contemporary elegance with Greek traditions.
-The hotel’s setting is breathtaking.
+The property’s setting is breathtaking.

 The hotel is surrounded by fragrant olive groves and scenic gardens.
-The on-site outdoor pool is perfect for a little R&R during the summer months.
+The on-site outdoor pool is the perfect place to unwind after a long day of sightseeing during the summer months.

 Each room is decorated with modern furnishings, and tones of greens and blues which inject a pop of colour.
 For a small additional fee, you can start your day with a lavish breakfast enjoyed on the hotel’s rooftop.